waku-org/specs/standards/core/rendezvous.md

 Each relay node that participates in discovery
 MUST register with random rendezvous points at regular intervals.

 All relay nodes participating in rendezvous discovery SHOULD advertise their information using `WakuPeerRecord`.
 For nodes supporting the Mix protocol, the `mix_public_key` field MUST be included.
 For non-Mix relay nodes, the `mix_public_key` field SHOULD be omitted.
-The standard libp2p PeerRecord is not used for Waku rendezvous; all advertised records MUST conform to the `WakuPeerRecord` specification.
+The standard libp2p PeerRecord is not used for Waku rendezvous; all advertised records MUST conform to the `WakuPeerRecord` definition.

-We RECOMMEND a registration interval of 10 seconds.
+The RECOMMENDED registration interval is 10 seconds.

-We RECOMMEND that rendezvous points expire registrations after 1 minute (60 seconds TTL) to keep discovered peer records limited to those recently online.
+It is RECOMMENDED that rendezvous points expire registrations after 1 minute (60 seconds TTL) to keep discovered peer records limited to those recently online.

 At startup, every Waku node supporting Mix SHOULD discover peers by sending requests to random rendezvous points for the Mix capability namespace.

-We RECOMMEND a maximum of 12 peers be requested each time.
+It is RECOMMENDED a maximum of 12 peers be requested each time.
 This number is sufficient for good GossipSub connectivity and minimizes the load on rendezvous points.

 ### Peer Records

 Nodes advertise their information through `WakuPeerRecord`, a custom peer record structure designed for Waku rendezvous.
-The specification for `WakuPeerRecord` is as follows:
+The `WakuPeerRecord` is defined as follows:

 **WakuPeerRecord fields:**